Maironis: Works

 Maironis wrote numerous poems.
 Some of them are contained in his most famous collection of poems, Pavasario balsai (The Voices of Spring).
-Maironis's works also include: poems Lietuva (1888), Tarp skausmų do garbę (1893), Znad Biruty (1904), Jaunoji Lietuva (1907), Raseinių Magdė (1909), Naše vargai (1913), three historical dramas: Kęstučio mirtis (1921), Vytautas pas kryžiuočius (1925), Didysis Vytautas - Karalius (1930), as well as works from the fields of theology, history (Apsakymai apie Lietuvos praeiga, 1886), sociology, literature and journalistic texts.
+Maironis's works also include: poems Lietuva (1888), Tarp skausmų į garbę (1893), Znad Biruty (1904), Jaunoji Lietuva (1907), Raseinių Magdė (1909), Mūsų vargai (1913), three historical dramas: Kęstučio mirtis (1921), Vytautas pas kryžiuočius (1925), Didysis Vytautas - Karalius (1930), as well as works from the fields of theology, history (Apsakymai apie Lietuvos praeiga, 1886), sociology, literature and journalistic texts.
 Znad Biruty is the only surviving work by Maironis written in Polish.

 Death and legacy

 He died in Kaunas in 1932, aged 69.
 He was buried in a tomb monument constructed outside the Kaunas Cathedral Basilica.
 He personally chose the sentence on his tomb ("Kaip man gaila to balto senelio...", which means "How sorry I am for that white grandfather ...") from his poem Raseinių Magdė.

 His former house in Kaunas is now the Maironis Lithuanian Literature Museum.